-The info-gap model for uncertainty in the default probabilities employs estimated default probabilities, $\tilde{p}{kj}$ .
-Each estimated probability is accompanied by an assessment of its accuracy, $s{kj}$ , expressing a judgment such as "The probability could be about $\tilde{p}{kj} = 0.02$ plus or minus $s{kj} = 0.07$ or more."
-This judgment of the error could come from an observed historical variation but, under Knightian uncertainty, the past only weakly constrains the future and the error estimate does not entail probability).
+The info-gap model for uncertainty in the default probabilities employs estimated default probabilities, \tilde{p}{kj} .
+Each estimated probability is accompanied by an assessment of its accuracy, s{kj} , expressing a judgment such as "The probability could be about $\tilde{p}{kj}=0.02$ plus or minus $s{kj}=0.07$ or more."
+This judgment of the error could come from an observed historical variation but, under Knightian uncertainty, the past only weakly constrains the future and the error estimate does not entail probabilistic information (such as defining a confidence interval with known probability).
 Or the error estimate could be a subjective assessment based on contextual understanding.
-The error estimate $s{kj}$ does not represent a maximal possible error, which is unknown. $s{kj}$ describes relative confidence in the various probability estimates and does not imply anything about likelihoods.
+The error estimate s{kj} does not represent a maximal possible error, which is unknown. s{kj} describes relative confidence in the various probability estimates and does not imply anything about likelihoods.

 There are many types of info-gap models for representing Knightian uncertainty (Ben-Haim 2006, 2010).
 The following info-gap model is based on the idea of unknown fractional error of the estimates, and is applied to the uncertain probabilities of default.
-This info-gap model is an unbounded family of nested sets, U(h), of probability distributions p.
+This info-gap model is an unbounded family of nested sets, $\mathcal{U}(h)$, of probability distributions p.

 Definition 1 Info-gap model of uncertainty.
-For any value of h, the set U(h) contains all mathematically legitimate probability distributions whose terms deviate fractionally from their estimates by no more than h:
+For any value of h, the set $\mathcal{U}(h)$ contains all mathematically legitimate probability distributions whose terms deviate fractionally from their estimates by no more than h: